paperwork/paperwork/README.md

 Feel free to create/modify/delete accounts, notebooks and notes.
 This demo can be used for heavy playing without regrets.
 Just try not to take down that thing. :)

+## Run using Docker

+Basically you just have to:

+    fig up

+To run the migrations (once):

+    fig run web php artisan migrate --force

 ## Some last words

 The current development status is far from being worth called "version 1.0".
 However, if I could get you interested in this project and you feel like contributing, don't hesitate to ping me by e-mail ([marius@twostairs.com](mailto:marius@twostairs.com)) or twitter ([@devilx](https://twitter.com/devilx)) so we can talk. :-)